wrench-project/workflow-simulator-for-calibration/README.md

    - [ ] Push scripts to repo in the calibration/ directory
    - [ ] Make it so that the script includes the JSON calibration inline in the big result file, rather than reference some experiment hash
    - [ ] Add an option --keep-exp-directory to the script, by default, the exp directory is removed
+ - [ ] calibrate.py
+   - [ ] Add "--timeout" argument to calibrate.py so that it's not longer harcoded to 5 minutes
+   - [ ] Check that the timeout actually works as intended (i.e., timeouts even if passed a huge number of iterations)
+   - [ ] If so, then just pass a huge number of iterations and just be time-out-based

 Experimental ground truth data: